Cabir (computer worm)

 Cabir (also known as Caribe, SybmOS/Cabir, Symbian/Cabir and EPOC.cabir) is the name of a computer worm developed in 2004 that is designed to infect mobile phones running Symbian OS.
 It is believed to be the first computer worm that can infect mobile phones.
 When a phone is infected with Cabir, the message "Caribe" is displayed on the phone's display, and is displayed every time the phone is turned on.
 The worm then attempts to spread to other phones in the area using wireless Bluetooth signals.

-The worm was not sent out into the wild, but sent directly to anti-virus firms, who believe Cabir in its current state is harmless.
-However, it does prove that mobile phones are also at risk from virus writers.
-Experts believe that the worm was developed by a group who call themselves 29A, a group of international hackers, as a "proof of concept" worm in order to catch world attention.
 Several firms subsequently released tools to remove the worm, the first of which was the Australian business TSG Pacific.